BestTimesToVisit.com Logo

 money

 Iceland is expensive!
 Prioritize eating at local bakeries for affordable and delicious pastries and soups.
-Pack some non-perishable snacks like energy bars to avoid constantly buying overpriced tourist-trap food.
+Pack some non-perishable snacks to avoid constantly buying overpriced tourist fare.
+Also, look for happy hour deals at pubs for cheaper drinks.

 transport